-UCD academic Dolores Cahill resigns as chair of Irish Freedom Party
+UCD academic Prof Dolores Cahill has resigned as chair of the Irish Freedom Party.

 The ard chomhairle of the party met on Sunday morning to consider her position and said it had agreed to accept her resignation.
 Clare architect Michael Leahy will replace her.